Treskilling Yellow

-The "Treskilling" Yellow, or three schilling banco error of color (Gul tre skilling banco, literally "yellow three skilling banco"), is a Swedish postage stamp of which only one example is known to exist.
-This stamp was cancelled at Nya Kopparberget (now known as Kopparberg), about 150 km from Uppsala, on July 13, 1857.
-It was last sold in 2010.
-The auction house valued the stamp between £1.29 million and £1.73 million before the sale.
-The winning bid was kept confidential.
+The Treskilling Yellow, or three schilling banco error of color (Gul tre skilling banco, literally "yellow three skilling banco"), is a Swedish postage stamp of which only one example is known to exist.
+The stamp was cancelled at Nya Kopparberget (now known as Kopparberg), about 150 km from Uppsala, on July 13, 1857.
+It was last sold in 2013.

 History

-In 1855, Sweden issued its first postage stamps, in a set of five values depicting the Swedish coat of arms, with denominations ranging from three to 24 Swedish skillings.
-The three-skilling stamp was normally printed in a blue-green color, with the eight-skilling stamp being printed in yellowish orange.
+Sweden issued its first postage stamps in 1855, depicting the Swedish coat of arms in a set of five denominations ranging from three to 24 Swedish skillings.
+The three-skilling stamp was normally printed in a blue-green color, with the eight-skilling stamp in yellowish orange.
 It is not known exactly what went wrong, but the most likely explanation is that a stereotype of the eight-skilling printing plate (which consisted of 100 stereotypes assembled into a 10 × 10 array) was damaged or broken, and it was mistakenly replaced with a three-skilling.
-The number of stamps printed in the wrong color is unknown, but so far only one example has been found.
+The number of stamps printed in the wrong color is unknown, but only one example has been found.

-Somehow, this error went entirely unnoticed at the time, and by 1858 the Swedish currency was changed.
+The error went unnoticed at the time, and by 1858 the Swedish currency was changed.
 The skilling stamps were replaced by new stamps denominated in "öre".
-In 1886, a young collector named Georg Wilhelm Backman was going through covers in his grandmother's attic at the farm Väster Munga Gård north of Västerås, and came across one with a three-skilling stamp, for which the Stockholm stamp dealer Heinrich Lichtenstein was offering seven kronor apiece.
+In 1886, young collector Georg Wilhelm Backman was going through covers in his grandmother's attic at the farm Väster Munga Gård north of Västerås, and came across one with a three-skilling stamp, for which the Stockholm stamp dealer Heinrich Lichtenstein was offering seven kronor apiece.

-After it had changed hands several times, Sigmund Friedl sold it to Philipp von Ferrary in 1894, who had at that time the largest known stamp collection in the world, and paid the sum of 4,000 florins.
-As time passed, and no other "yellows" surfaced despite thorough searching, it became clear that the stamp was not only rare, but quite possibly the only surviving example.
+After it had changed hands several times, Sigmund Friedl sold it for 4,000 florins to Philipp von Ferrary in 1894, who had at that time the largest stamp collection in the world.
+As time passed, and no other "yellows" surfaced despite searching, it became clear that the stamp was not only rare, but possibly the only surviving example.